influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/introduction/installation_guidelines.md

 > **Note:** If you install InfluxDB Enterprise with the QuickStart installation process you will need to reinstall InfluxDB Enterprise with the Production installation process before using the product in a production environment.

+There are [other installation options](/enterprise_influxdb/v1.6/other_installation/) available to easily install an InfluxDB Enterprise cluster in select environments.

 ## Requirements for InfluxDB Enterprise clusters

 Review [Clustering Guide](/enterprise_influxdb/v1.6/concepts/clustering/)